davidsteimle/RemoteInfoGather/README.md

 ## Error Handling in Your Script Block

 What happens when something goes wrong on the remote system?
 Perhaps you are trying to get a value that does not exist.
 You might want to control the response.
 A weird example I had was in getting a date from a registry query.
 My result set was littered with the date "01/01/0001 00:00:00".
 What in the world was going on?
-Turns out the registry value was empty, and returned a one (likely an exit code), so when I converted that to ``datetime`` I get:
+Turns out the registry value was empty, and returned a ``1`` (likely an exit code), so when I converted that to ``datetime`` I get:

 ```
 PS C:\> [datetime]1